hove-io/navitia/documentation/doc_sncf/source/integration.rst

 VI.
 Apis
 ====

 6.1.
-Coverage
-********
-You can easily navigate through regions covered by SNCF API, with the coverage api. ?? non sense ??
-The only arguments are the ones of `paging`_.

-6.2.
 Public transportation objects
 ******************************

-Once you have selected a region, you can explore the public transportation objects easily with these apis.
+You can explore the public transportation objects easily with these apis.
 You just need to add at the end of your url a collection name to see all the objects of a particular collection.
 To see an object add the id of this object at the end of the collection's url.
 The only arguments are the ones of `paging`_.

-6.2.1.
+6.1.1.
 Collections
 ###########

 * networks